 How do you creatively and truthfully address an issue or topic in our society?

 That was the main question of this project.
 Our goal was to choose a topic that speaks to us and write a documentary research paper on it.
 The topic I chose was stress management.
 This topic intrigued me because it was just something that is relatable to everyone.
 Everyone has or had stress at some point in their lives, and some people have a lot of trouble dealing with it.
 My vision was to write a paper that addresses the many risks that come with having stress, and how to deal with stress, with my primary demographic being American teenagers.

-The topic I based my documentary off of was stress, specifically stress management.
 Stress is a huge topic in America today.
 It’s almost second nature at this point, as almost every age group has some level of stress.
 I decided to focus specifically on American teenagers, as I am a teenager myself, and I felt more comfortable writing about my age group.

 Elective Class Production

 As an animation student, our goal was to make a documentary video.
 While film students were expected to have a documentary that was several minutes long, and the design students had to make an actual book, including every feature of a book, such as covers and decorative images, the animation students were expected to make a documentary that was only a couple of minutes long, since the couple month long time period to work on this meant that we couldn’t make anything too long.
 As a result, we couldn’t talk about everything we talked about in our documentary paper, so we would have to cut down on content and focus on a specific part of the documentary.
 We started with an animatic of our idea for the documentary.
 Animatics involve sound editing and still images over the animatic used to pitch the idea of what the video would look like.

 Here is my initial character design and color scheme.